Abraham Adelsberger: Art collector

-The Great Depression brought financial difficulties.
-Adelsberger borrowed 600,000 Reichsmarks as early as 1927/28 putting up real estate and several artworks as collateral.

 Nazi persecution

 When the Nazis came to power in Germany in 1933, Adelsbeger and his family were persecuted due to their Jewish heritage.

 His son Paul emigrated to America in 1934.
 His daughter Sofie fled to Amsterdam with her husband, Adelsberger and his wife remained in Nuremberg.

 In 1937, Adelsberger had to sell his house and other real estate; his toy factory was Aryanized.

 In 1939 they fled to Amsterdam to join their daughter.
 Adelsberger carried a few works of art with him when he fled, including the painting by Goltzius.
 In August 1940, Abraham Adelsberger died in Amsterdam.
 In 1941, Hermann Göring took possession of the painting through a forced sale in order to decorate his country estate Carinhall with it.
 Adelsberger's wife was deported to the Bergen-Belsen concentration camp in 1943.
 She survived the Holocaust and applied for reparations after the Second World War, in which her husband's art collection played only a minor role.
 She did not get back the painting "Jupiter and Antiope"; it remained in the Netherlands.
 In 2009, it was returned to Adelsberger's heirs by the Dutch government, and in 2010 it was auctioned off by the Sotheby's auction house for $6.8 million.